Is Gaming a Hobby? 5 Surprising Pros & Cons to Know in 2025

 Risk of addiction

-As mothers, friends, or family members, you might notice signs like trouble sleeping, compulsion to keep playing despite negative outcomes, or stress and anxiety over gameplay.
-Over time gaming addiction can seriously harm relationships, schoolwork and careers.
+As a friend or family member, you might see warning signs like trouble sleeping, neglecting responsibilities, and anxiety when not playing.
+Over time, a gaming disorder can seriously harm relationships, school performance, and careers.

 Ignoring gaming addiction can put our mental health and well-being at risk.